Mu2e: Construction and operation

 Later improvements to the detector may increase the sensitivity of the experiment by one to two orders of magnitude, allowing a more in-depth study of any charged lepton conversion that may be discovered in the initial run.

+As of February 2024, two Mu2E transport solenoids had been constructed and moved from Fermilab's Heavy Assembly Building to the detector hall, where final assembly will be completed.

 Design

 The Mu2e apparatus will be 92 ft in length, and will consist of three sections.
 The total cost of the experiment is $271 million.

 Muon production

 Repurposed elements from the Tevatron collider will be used to generate and deliver an 8 GeV proton beam.
 The protons will be extracted from Fermilab's Delivery Ring through a non-linear third-integer resonance extraction process and sent in pulses to the tungsten target.
 These protons will then collide with the tungsten production target in the production solenoid, producing a cascade of particles including pions, which decay into muons.
 Mu2e will produce between 200 and 500 quadrillion (2×1017 to 5×1017) muons per year.
 For every 300 protons hitting the production target, about one muon will enter the transport solenoid.